 The Fernhurst Art Group owes its origin to the Fernhurst Millennium Map.
 One of its aims is to encourage those who would 'like to, but I'm not sure' to come and have a go in a sociable and friendly atmosphere in a group ranging from beginners upwards.
 They meet twice monthly on Wednesdays throughout the year.
 During summer months they meet outdoors in various locations and in winter in the Fernhurst Centre.
 Contacts are Les on 01428 652002 or Angela on 01428 641533 or visit our website www.fernhurst.net/art

 Childrens Dancing Classes are run by Haslemere Performing Arts and taught by the principal, Angela Cantan.
-The dance classes are held on Fridays in the Fernhurst Village Hall from 2.15pm until 2.45pm for Mothers and Toddlers aged from 2 to 4 years and the fee is £4.00 per class.
+The dance classes are held on Fridays in the Fernhurst Village Hall from 2.15pm until 2.45pm for Mothers and Toddlers aged from 2 to 4 years.
 Haslemere performing Arts is based in Haslemere and the surrounding area.
 They offer a wide range of classes in Ballet, Modern, Contemporary, Musical Theatre and private singing coaching.